Biden orders review of COVID origins as lab leak theory debated

 The conclusions were detailed in a report to Biden, who asked his team in March to detail whether the novel coronavirus “emerged from human contact with an infected animal or from a laboratory accident,” according to the president’s written statement.

-It also lent credence to a theory that the virus may have emerged from a Chinese research laboratory instead of in nature.
+China’s embassy in the United States said late on Thursday that politicizing the issue would hamper investigations into the origins of COVID-19.

+China supports “a comprehensive study of all early cases of COVID-19 found worldwide and a thorough investigation into some secretive bases and biological laboratories all over the world,” the embassy said in remarks attributed to a spokesperson, posted on its website.

-The pandemic has killed more than 3 million people worldwide.
+The pandemic has killed more than 3 million people worldwide and battered the global economy because of lockdowns and other restrictions to slow its spread.
 The origin of the virus remains contested among experts.
 The first known cases emerged in the central Chinese city of Wuhan in December 2019.

-Washington’s frustration has mounted in recent weeks over what it sees as insufficent cooperation from China into the international investigation.
+Washington’s frustration has mounted in recent weeks over what it sees as insufficient cooperation from China into the international investigation.

 “I have now asked the Intelligence Community to redouble their efforts to collect and analyze information that could bring us closer to a definitive conclusion, and to report back to me in 90 days,” Biden said.